AdobeDocs/workfront-learn.en/help/custom-data/custom-forms/custom-forms-faq.md

 ---
 # Common questions about custom forms

-**Can I switch the display type of a field after I’ve created it?
+**Can I switch the display type of a field after I've created it?
 For example, can I change from a drop-down menu to check boxes?**

 Yes.
 The display type can be switched to another, similar display type—text to paragraph, drop-down to checkboxes or radio buttons, etc. For more information on changing the display type, see the Create a Custom Form article.